philmander/ant-jstestrunner/README.md

 The task is an implicit fileset.
 See http://ant.apache.org/manual/Types/fileset.html for more parameters used for file matching or see the usage examples below.

-* The task does not come bundled Phantom JS.
+\* The task is not bundled with Phantom JS, you must specify its location.
 To ensure the build is portable across different operating systems you must specify the location of the Phantom JS executable for each OS the build may run on.
 It is recommended to include the Phantom JS executables within your project.

 ##Usage examples